neil-oliver/Major-Studio-1/Quantitative Design/README.md

       if (parseInt(yearData) < minYear){ minYear =  parseInt(yearData)}
     }

-    var FbarW = 0
+    // width and height variables for each side of the graph var FbarW = 0
     var TbarW = 0
     var FbarH = height - margin